For Immediate Release

-Education services provider, Sync and the team behind recruitment portal, MauKerja.my have each raised an approximate combined sum of RM1mil, respectively, from both Cradle and OSKVI.
+Education services provider, Sync and the team behind recruitment portal, MauKerja.my have each raised an approximately combined sum of RM1 mil, respectively, from both Cradle and OSKVI.

-The funding will go toward supporting Sync’s School Communication Platform – a software for strategic and more efficient parent-teacher communication; and the MauKerja.com non-executive recruitment portal.
+The funding will go toward supporting Sync’s School Communication Platform – a software for strategic and more efficient parent-teacher communications and the MauKerja.com, non-executive recruitment portal.

-Both companies were introduced to Cradle’s co-investment partner earlier this year at PitchIt, a regular investor-entrepreneur networking event organised by Cradle.
+Both companies were introduced to Cradle’s co-investment partner earlier this year at PitchIt, a regular investor-entrepreneurs networking event organised by Cradle.

 Sync founder, Zharif Sharif said most of the funds raised from Cradle and OSKVI will go towards sales and marketing efforts to boost revenue to support its expansion plan.

-He said Sync plans to aggressively expand its technical and sales team as it prepares to reach a nationwide market by 2016.
+He said Sync plans to aggressively expand its technical and sales team as it prepares to reach the nationwide market by 2016.